FrankHB/pl-docs/en-US/calling-for-language-features.md

 See [the vau calculi](https://web.wpi.edu/Pubs/ETD/Available/etd-090110-124904/unrestricted/jshutt.pdf) for the base theory.

-* No need to specify phash in the language specailization.
+* No need to specify phash in the language specailization
-* Reflection and macros are now redundant in the design.
+* Reflection and macros now redundant in the design
-* Allowing writing compilers directly based on an existed interpreter.
+* Allowing writing compilers directly based on an existed interpreter
-* Ensuring most features have no effect on core language features, thus they can be implemented by libraries provided by users.
+* Ensuring most features have no effect on core language features
+	* Allowing them to be implemented by libraries provided by users

 [The Kernel programming language](https://web.cs.wpi.edu/~jshutt/kernel.html) is designed following this model.